thegenerativegeneration/disco-diffusion-tgg/docker/README.md

 ## Introduction

-This is a Docker build file that will preinstall dependencies, packages, Git repos, and pre-cache the large model files needed by Disco Diffusion.
+This is a Docker build file that will preinstall dependencies, packages, Git repos, and allow mounting and persisting pre-downloaded large model files needed by Disco Diffusion.

-## TO-DO:

-- Accept parameters via files, currently works off env vars.

 ## Change Log

+- `2.0`
+  Completely change Docker Image Setup

 - `1.1`